Housing information and advice

-Complete our Housing Options Self Help Tool to find out if your current housing situations makes you eligible for Accomodation.
-This is not an application for housing and you will not be contacted by the service as a result of completion.
-If the outcome of the form suggests that we would be able to help you with your current housing situation you will be invited to either contact the council on 01908 253481 or visit the Council Offices and speak with a Housing Options Officer.
+The council does not operate a waiting list for housing, it will be offered to those in urgent housing need.
+Currently Milton Keynes has a severe shortage of social housing and for most people the only solution will be the private rented sector.
+You can complete our Homeless Prevention Tool to find out if your current housing situation makes you eligible for accommodation.
+This is not an application for housing but if the outcome of the form suggests that we would be able to help you with your current housing situation you will be invited to either contact the council on 01908 253481 or visit the Council Offices and speak with a Housing Options Officer.

-If you want to move, or need to move, it is important to plan properly.
+If you want to move, or need to move, it is important to try and plan properly.
 Think carefully before giving up your home and make sure that anywhere you plan to move to is suitable and affordable for you.
 You should not wait until a crisis to ask for advice.
-If you think you are at risk of losing your home, we will be able to advise you of your legal rights and may be able to help you look at ways in which you can safely stay in your home.
+If you think you are at risk of losing your home, we offer free advice about your options and your legal rights and we may be able to help you look at ways in which you can safely stay in your home.

 - Shelter can offer advice, information and advocacy for people in housing need as well information to prevent homeless.

 - Citizens Advice Bureau offer free, independent, confidential and impartial advice on rights and responsibilities.

 - GOV.UK offer information regarding your legal obligations and rights when renting, buying or owning a home, plus information about what to do if you are homeless and where to get help if you have a housing dispute.

 - The National Homeless Advice Service aims to prevent homelessness and give accurate and timely advice.